IMRANDIL/streamer_container_logs/README.md

 # Streamer Container Logs

-This project sets up a multi-service Docker environment for streaming and managing logs, including a frontend built with Vite and several backend services.
+This project sets up a multi-service Docker environment for streaming and managing logs, with a Vite-based frontend and multiple backend services.
+Logs are stored in PostgreSQL and cached in Redis.

 ## Project Structure

-- **frontend**: Vite-based frontend application.
+- **frontend**: Vite-based frontend application for displaying logs.
-- **backend/service1, service2, service3**: Backend services communicating with Redis and PostgreSQL.
+- **backend/service1, service2, service3**: Backend services that generate logs and communicate with Redis and PostgreSQL.
-- **backend/log-stream-service**: A log stream service responsible for processing and managing logs.
+- **backend/log-stream-service**: Service responsible for streaming logs in real-time.
+- **backend/worker**: Service that writes logs from Redis into PostgreSQL, with retry logic for database connectivity.
-- **redis**: Redis instance for caching.
+- **redis**: Redis instance used for caching log data.
-- **postgres**: PostgreSQL instance for database storage.
+- **postgres**: PostgreSQL database instance for persistent storage of logs.

 ## Prerequisites